 We may share your personal data, where necessary, with:

-- our carefully selected service providers who provide IT and system administration services to enable us to communicate effectively with you (details of which can be provided upon request);
+- our carefully selected service providers who provide IT and system administration services to enable us to communicate effectively with you, provide services to you, and to give you access and use of the Data Room (details of which can be provided upon request);

 - our insurers and insurance brokers, auditors and other professional advisors;